Affordable Life Insurance Protection for Your Family

 It’s called "Guaranteed Issue" life insurance and it guarantees approval for anyone who meets the age requirement, lives in a state where the insurer is licensed to do business and offers the plan.

-For example, United of Omaha offers up to $25,000 of guaranteed life insurance for people ages 45 to 85, in all states except New York, Montana and Connecticut.
+For example, Mutual of Omaha offers up to $25,000 of guaranteed life insurance for people ages 45 to 85, in all states except Montana.

-Get FREE Information on how $1* Can Buy Up To $50,000 Globe Life Insurance for Seniors
+Get FREE Information On How $1* Buys $50,000 Globe Life Insurance For Seniors